NeuralAditya/codtech_data_science_project/README.md

-# 🚀 CodTech Data Science Internship Projects
+# 🚀 CodTech Data Science Internship Project

 This repository contains all the tasks completed as part of the **CodTech Data Science Internship**.
 The projects demonstrate practical implementation of **data pipelines, deep learning, full-stack deployment, and optimization techniques** using Python.